raspberrypilearning/create-your-own-world/en/step_6.md

 --- /task ---

 --- task ---
-Test your `welcome sign` sprite by moving between rooms.
-Your sign should only be visible in room 1.
+Test the code for your `welcome sign` sprite by moving between rooms.
+The sign should only be visible in room 1.

 ![screenshot](images/world-sign-test.png)
 --- /task ---